dfelinto/blender-manual/manual/modeling/meshes/structure.rst

 The most elementary part of a mesh is the vertex (vertices plural) which is a single point or position in 3D space.
 Vertices are represented in the 3D Viewport in Edit Mode as small dots.
-The vertices of and object are stored as an array of coordinates.
+The vertices of an object are stored as an array of coordinates.

 .. tip::